0%

 • Recommendation: (a) for debug, (b) for release.
 The analysis proving the bound is sound, so overflow should never happen in correct programs.
 The trap catches bugs; the immortal fallback prevents crashes.

-• Generate per-width runtime functions (ABI matches existing i64 functions):
+• Generate per-width runtime functions:

 extern "C" fn ori_rc_alloc_i8(size: usize, align: usize) -> *mut u8;